TheBestMovieIsYourImagination/Free-cookie-law-tools/free-cookie-law-tools.md

 [cookiechoices.org](https://www.cookiechoices.org)

 **Cons**
-* Not preventing cookies
+* Does not prevent cookies

 ### Cookieconsent
 [github.com/silktide/cookieconsent](https://github.com/silktide/cookieconsent)

 **Pros**
-* Preventig cookies
+* Prevents cookies
 * The user can choose which cookies category to disable
 * Only show to EU visitors
 * Opt in once for all sites